FernandoBDAF/PacMen-Exercise/README.md

 <img src="images/PacMan1.png" width="33%">

 ## Description

 A simple PacMan game built using HTML, CSS, and JavaScript.
-You can add PacMen, start and pause the game.
+You can add PacMen, start, and pause the game.

+**Features:**

+- **Add PacMen:** Click "Add PacMan" to populate the screen with dynamic PacMen, ready to roam and munch through the digital maze.

+- **Start/Pause Game:** Control the action with "Start Game" and "Pause Game" buttons, providing on-demand excitement.

+- **Dynamic Movement:** PacMen move dynamically, changing direction at screen boundaries, mirroring the classic arcade experience.

+**Technical Details:**

+- Utilizes HTML, CSS, and JavaScript for a simple and efficient design.
+- Responsive layout ensures compatibility across various screen sizes.
+- Real-time updates delivered through intervals for smooth PacMan traversal.

 ## How to Run
 1. Clone the repository.